WildMountainAir/react-starter/readme.md

 * Add a search bar so that a user may see if a movie is in the list.
 [COMPLETE]
 * After a user submits the search, display all matches (or partial matches) to that title.
 [COMPLETE]
 * Bonus: Update list based off search [COMPLETE]
-* Bonus: Handle the case of "no movie by that name found" gracefully. (https://cdn.clipart.email/af70bacc609c754bde1196c5b1e5a96b_no-clipart-gif_618-618.gif) [COMPLETE]
+* Bonus: Handle the case of "no movie by that name found" gracefully.
+[COMPLETE]

 ## Level 2
 * Add an input field for users to add movies.
-[NOT_STARTED]
+[COMPLETE]
 * Display only user added movies, not the hardcoded data.
-[NOT_STARTED]
+[PARTIALLY_COMPLETE]

 ## Level 3
 * Add a button to each list item that allows the user to toggle a 'watched' property.
 [NOT_STARTED]